-Instead of thinking about one virus, we have talked about how this is really a pool of thousands of slightly different viruses.
-Which viruses dominate depends on the drug pressure.
-When drugs are started, continued or stopped, this changes the environment and this can change the dominant virus.
+Instead of thinking about having one virus, we talked about how someone really has thousands of slightly different viruses.
+The dominant virus will depend on the HIV drugs that someone is taking.
+Starting, continuing or stopping ART changes the environment and this can change the dominant virus.

-When drug levels are too low to keep the viral load suppressed, HIV can develop resistance to one of more of the drugs in ART.
-The resistant virus is now relatively more fit than wild-type HIV and most able to survive.
-The pool then becomes mainly resistant virus.
+When drug levels are too low to keep viral load suppressed, HIV can develop resistance to one of more of the drugs in ART.
+The resistant virus is now relatively more fit than wild-type HIV and so it becomes the dominant or majority.

-If viral load continues to increase on failing ART, more complicated patterns of mutations can then occur under the ‘selective pressure’ of the drugs.
-These combinations of mutations evolve in ways that would be unlikely if drugs were not present.
+If viral load continues to increase on failing ART, more complicated patterns of mutations can develop because of the ‘selective pressure’ of the drugs.
+Combinations of mutations evolve in ways that would be unlikely if drugs were not present.

-When on treatment, new resistance only seems to develop when viral load is detectable (greater than 50 copies/mL).
-If viral load is undetectable and adherence is good, then resistance is rare.
+On effective ART, new resistance only develops when viral load is detectable (greater than 50 copies/mL).
+If viral load stays undetectable and adherence is good, then resistance will be rare.

-Learning how resistance tests work will help understand this.
+Learning how resistance tests work will help you to understand this.

 Both genotype tests and phenotype tests work from blood samples but they work in different ways (see Figure 5).
 The results are also interpreted differently.

 Figure 5: How genotype and phenotype tests work

 These two words are often used in other aspects of science.